Crema tease new Temtem game with fresh combat system alongside plans to remove all Temtem microtransactions

 It isn't Temtem 2, but it'll "try out new things we would love to see in a hypothetical Temtem 2"

 Crema, the creators of much-liked Pokemon-like Temtem, are teasing a new untitled game set in the same universe - the mystifying Project Downbelow.
 It isn't Temtem: Swarm, aka Temtem Vampire Survivors, nor is it Temtem 2.
 But it will "try out new things we would love to see in a hypothetical Temtem 2", including a new combat system running on a "stronger" game engine.
 The tease accompanies news that Crema are making significant changes to Temtem as part of the game's update 1.7 - for one thing, they're getting rid of the whole microtransaction system.
-Temtempetuous times indeed!
+Temtempestuous times indeed!

 All that's from a very long, but quite interesting Steam blog in which Crema discuss the rockier parts of Temtem's development, respond to a recent Steam user reviews backlash, and look to the future.
 The game was original envisaged as an "MMO-lite", but in the absence of an MMO-lite tag on Steam and other storefronts, the developers called it an MMO instead, which has caused some players to go in expecting a kind of monster-catching World Of Warcraft.